-Kauai is beloved for its slower pace of life and incomparable natural beauty.
-It is no exaggeration to say that this gorgeous Hawaiian island is a contender for the most beautiful place on earth, thanks to its stunning mountain vistas and crystal-clear blue water beaches that are perfect for chilling out and also for water sports.
-But since the sea conditions are different at each spot, a little research needs to done to find the most ideal place for your preferred activity.
-Should you plan your Hawaii beach vacation to this paradise island and taking refreshing dips in the ocean is your priority, here the best beaches in Kauai for swimming!
+Kauai is beloved for its slower pace of life and incomparable natural beauty with stunning mountain vistas and crystal-clear blue waters that are perfect for chilling out and also for water sports.
+But since the sea conditions are different at each spot, a little research needs to be done to find the most ideal place for your preferred activity.
+Should you plan your Hawaii beach vacation to this paradise island and taking refreshing dips in the ocean is your priority, here are the best beaches in Kauai for swimming!

 The on-site park also includes a grassy area complete with shady tables.
 You are able to rent both stand-up paddleboards and surfboards on this beach.
 Sunsets are another time to return to the sands here.
 The pier makes a stunning backdrop when coupled with the encircling mountains, both of which combine at nightfall to create a magical and almost mythical experience.